 Ever wondered what a print would look like if you put silver nitrate on the side of the paper that wasn't sized?
 This print is on Weston, which is a thinner paper.
 I brush-coated with casein and proceeded to not mark which side I coated.
 I used this sheet a year after I coated it, so there was no chance of me remembering.
 Since Weston is thin, some casein soaked through to the backside (those darker splotches on the print).
 Always be sure to mark your paper.

 Salt on fabric has a lot of potential, but you do have to choose your fabrics wisely.
-While canvas is one os the easiest fabrics to work with, its texture can often obstruct an image.
+While canvas is one of the easiest fabrics to work with, its texture can often obstruct an image.

 hand-coloring salt prints

 Hand-colored photographs have a long history.
 Artists typically used oils, pastels, and watercolors to apply color to a print.
 You can use any of those mediums, but it's a skill set that I don't have.
-Thankfully in this 21st century of ours, we have watercolor pencils.
+Thankfully in this 21st century world of ours, we have watercolor pencils.
 I primarily used a Faber-Castell set (this one specifically).
 There's a huge difference in quality from cheaper sets to more expensive sets.
 I started out with a $14 set of Fantasia pencils and they were fine, but the Faber-Castell set was a dream.
 You never really realize how many different shades you want to use until you have 60 pencils.
 To blend out the color, I used a #000 spotting brush.
 When I was starting out, I just used the flashlight on my phone to help me see where I was coloring.
 I tried a clip-on jeweler's magnifying loupe, but it was so heavy that my glasses just slipped off of my nose and onto my print.
 I then upgraded to a Vivitar LED magnifying glass, and that completely changed the hand-coloring game.
-I think it might be best to use a hands-free lighted magnifying glass, but the Visitor one I used worked perfectly.
+I think it might be best to use a hands-free lighted magnifying glass, but the Vivitar one I used worked perfectly.

 Since the images I used were originally black and white, I had nothing to go off of except for tonality.
 I usually tested out colors in Photoshop prior to coloring a print.
 Some prints ended up with way too much color, not enough color, or just the wrong color.
 Salt has a distinctively warm palette, and not every color will "fit" with it.